Last Updated: August 8, 2024

 Italy

-💰 Compare Fabio Capello's Net Worth
+1. What Is Fabio Capello's Net Worth And Salary?

-What is Fabio Capello's net worth and Salary?
+What Is Fabio Capello's Net Worth and Salary?

 Fabio Capello is an Italian soccer manager and former professional footballer who has a net worth of $90 million.
-Fabio Capello has won championships in four major cities, and has won the domestic league title with every team he has ever coached.
+Fabio Capello has won championships in four major cities and has won the domestic league title with every team he has ever coached.
 His annual salary for coaching peaked at $18 million.
 Capello is a self-professed fine art enthusiast and, over the years, has acquired a number of works of art that bring his art collection worth to nearly $14 million.

 Early Life